 Date of birth

-The stopper started his career at Harrogate Railway Athletic before earning a move to Conference North outfit Stalybridge Celtic in 2011, for whom he made just four appearances in an injury-ravaged spell.
+The stopper started his career at Harrogate Railway Athletic before earning a move to Conference North outfit Stalybridge Celtic in 2011.

-A move to Harrogate Town followed in August 2012 and – after a brief loan return to Harrogate Railway Athletic – became first-choice keeper at Town, making 90 appearances across the following two seasons in Conference North.
+A transfer to Harrogate Town followed in August 2012 and – after a brief loan return to Harrogate Railway Athletic – he made 90 appearances across the following two seasons in the sixth tier.

-Quickly established himself as Pompey's first-choice stopper following his arrival on the south coast, penning an extension to his initial deal in January 2019 which will see him at Fratton Park until the summer of 2021.
+A popular figure among Pompey fans, MacGillivray penned an extension to his initial deal in January 2019, which will see him remain on the south coast until the summer of 2021.

 Later that year, he was also called up to the senior Scotland squad for the first time by manager Steve Clarke.